 In brief, one would expect his daughter, a typical product of the traditionally educated upper middle-class intelligentsia, to be to a certain extent used to be in the public eye and all that implies.
 If it only were so.
 Her style is neither "adventurous" nor "bold", "zany" nor "eccentric" and even beyond bad taste.
 Words fail me.
 And for Heaven's sake, can't she get a professional makeup from time to time?
 Here she is, the pictures are listed in ascending order of the awfulness of the dresses:

 This is Princess Laurentien with her husband, who looks drunk.
 (Or is it her husband's older brother?
 Those two guys look even more alike than the Dutch do anyway.)
 That Goth on the right is her sister in law Mabel, a former gangster's moll.
 They all attended the wedding banquet for Crown Princess Victoria of Sweden on June 19.
 This is exactly the sort of black and white fabric I want for my bathroom curtains.
-The skirt doesn't brush the ground, as it ought to, given the extent of formality, and everything else is ugly too.
+The skirt doesn't brush the ground, as it ought to, given the extent of formality, and the least is said about the rest the better.

 Peggy Sue Got Married: Queen's Day, April 30, 2008.